deeptools/deepTools/docs/content/tools/bamCoverage.rst

 .. warning:: If you already normalized for GC bias using ``correctGCbias``, you should absolutely **NOT** set the parameter ``--ignoreDuplicates``!

-.. warning:: If you know that your files will be **strongly affected by the kind of filtering** you would like to apply (e.g., removal of duplicates with ``--ignoreDuplicates`` or ignoring reads of low quality) then consider removing those reads *beforehand*.

 .. note:: Like BAM files, bigWig files are compressed, binary files.
 If you would like to see the coverage values, choose the bedGraph output via ``--outFileFormat``.

-.. note:: Note that the value used for depth normalization by any method will always take filtering into account.
-In other words, it will be adjusted appropriately if you specify `--filterRNAstrand` or `--minMappingQuality` or anything of that sort.

 Usage example for ChIP-seq
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^